 Try This Recipe: This lemon couscous is easy to follow and provides a few variations for additional flavors, colors, and textures, such as adding feta, basil, or almonds.

 Potatoes are a highly-agreeable side dish because you can cook them in many different ways.
 When pairing them with halibut, braising fingerling potatoes is the way to go because it results in a side dish that is flavorful but not too heavy.

 Adding spices and herbs like thyme and pepper makes this dish even more flavorful and well-suited alongside halibut.

-Try This Recipe: This braised fingerling potatoes with thyme & butter is simple yet effective and can be easily adapted to your liking.
+Try This Recipe: These braised fingerling potatoes are simple yet effective and can be easily adapted to your liking.
 The thyme and butter are exceptional flavors alongside halibut.